6 Best Ghost Alternatives in 2023

 • Right-to-left (RTL) languages supported

-• Free commenting system - Hyvor Talk is completely FREE in Hyvor Blogs
+• Free commenting system - Hyvor Talk is completely FREE in Hyvor Blogs.
+So, you can have a commenting space on your blog at no cost.
+A blog without a commenting space is dull.

 • Mobile friendly - You can blog from anywhere using any device.
 Even using your mobile.